-Preschool Curriculum – Ages 3.5 to 4.5 years old*
+Royal Academy of Dance (Preschool Curriculum – Ages 3.5 to 4.5 years old)*

-Children play has a central role in facilitating cognitive, motor, and effective development.
+Children's play facilitates cognitive, motor, and effective development.
 Through play, young children learn about their environment and come to understand the world around them.
-It is essential that children are encouraged to copy, explore, create, discuss and watch movements.
+Children must be encouraged to copy, explore, create, discuss and watch movements.
 Young childhood is NOT a time for limiting movement experiences.

 Pre-Ballet - Begins at age 3.5-4.5

-The pre-school program provides a progressive program of study for the youngest students.
-Children will be given the opportunity to imagine, explore and be creative through movement.
-They are encouraged to describe emotions and explore creative worlds formed by movement and music.
-Each fundamental movement will be explored and experienced in a wide variety of contexts.
-Solid foundations are laid for children to reach their potential as future participants in dance and physical activity.
+The preschool program provides a progressive program of study for the youngest students.
+Children will be allowed to imagine, explore and be creative through movement.
+They are encouraged to describe emotions and explore imaginative worlds formed by movement and music.
+Each fundamental movement will be examined and experienced in various contexts.
+For children to reach their potential as future dance and physical activity participants, solid foundations are laid.

 The goals of the Pre-School Program are: